dotnet/templating/docs/Conditional-processing-and-comment-syntax.md

 </ItemGroup>
 ```

-In this sample, it can also use conditional expressions inside an xml type comment for MSBuild files.
+In this snippet of MSBuild file, we see usage of conditional expression embeded inside a xml comment.

 ```xml
 <!--#if (IndividualLocalAuth && UseLocalDB) -->